dvince05/debriefing2026/index.md

 ## About
 The meeting will bring together friends, collaborators, and colleagues of Adi and Enzo for an informal and stimulating workshop covering a broad range of topics in modern cosmology.

+## Registration
+The registration fee of 245 EUR covers the conference room rental, coffee breaks, and administrative costs related to registration, including a 5 EUR processing charge.
+Payment can be made [here](https://buy.stripe.com/9B6aEXgiE9Nj4PwbfE9sk01).
+Please register by 15 June 2026.

+## Program
+To be determined.

 ## Venue

 **Date:** October 5-7, 2026